Grass Tournament Rules

 Sets over the net are allowed as long as shoulders are square to the direction of the set and the set is clean (to the same standard as the double contact calls).
 A clean, square set that gets blown over the net by wind is allowed.
 The first contact (on serve receive or any other first contact) can be set over the net as long as it’s a clean set, shoulders are square to the direction of the set, and the ball is not above the height of the net when the ball is released.

 First contact can ONLY be an open-handed set if it’s set clean (to the same standard as the double contact calls), or to receive a hard-driven ball (not including the serve).

 Open-hand receive with palms facing toward ball and ball contacting palms (not fingertips) is allowed as long as the ball comes off both hands at the same time.
+Hands DO NOT have to be together or overlapping on first contact.
 Spin is not an indicator of a double contact here (just like a regular pass, where spin does not indicate double contact).
 If this is unclear, see event staff for clarification.

 Use of fingertips to redirect a ball while blocking IS allowed, as long as there is not prolonged contact with the ball.
 In order to be considered a block, at least part of the blocker’s body must be above the net when the contact with the ball occurs.

 Screens: Screens are not allowed.
 If requested by the opponent, a screening player must move sideways or bend down to avoid screening.